 This can be useful for viewing the raw, un-corrected coverage depths when deciding which samples to use to build a profile, or simply to see the coverages without being helped/biased by the called segments.

-The --trend option (-t) adds a smoothed trendline to the plot.
-This is fairly superfluous if a valid segment file is given, but could be helpful if the CBS dependency is not available, or if you're skeptical of the segmentation in a region.
+The -trend option (-t) adds a smoothed trendline to the plot.
+This can be helpful if the segmentation is not available, or if you're skeptical of the segmentation in a region.